laurentverbruggen/concourse-pipelines-sync-resource/README.md

 * `team`: *Optional (default: main).* Name of team.
 Equivalent of `-n team-name` in `fly` login command.

 * `atc`: *Optional (default: $ATC_EXTERNAL_URL).*  URL of your concourse instance e.g. `https://my-concourse.com`.
-If not specified, the resource defaults to the ATC_EXTERNAL_URL` environment variable, meaning it will always target the same concourse that created the container.
+If not specified, the resource defaults to the `ATC_EXTERNAL_URL` environment variable, meaning it will always target the same concourse that created the container.

-* `insecure`: *Optional (default: false.* Connect to Concourse insecurely - i.e. skip SSL validation.
+* `insecure`: *Optional (default: false).* Connect to Concourse insecurely - i.e. skip SSL validation.
 Defaults to false if not provided.

 ## Behavior